sail-sg/EditAnything/README.md

 # BLIP2 model will be auto downloaded.

 # Get edit-anything-ckpt-v0-1.ckpt pretrained model from huggingface.
 # No need to download this if your are using sam2image_diffuser.py!!!
+But please install safetensors for reading the ckpt.
 https://huggingface.co/shgao/edit-anything-v0-1

 ```